 Redistricting in 2022 has changed certain boundaries of the state’s U.S. congressional districts.
-Note that lawsuits over the new districts are pending.
+Note that lawsuits over the redrawn districts are pending.

 How do I register to vote?

-- Online: Use the state’s GeauxVote online registration system to register or update your information by Nov.
-19 for the general election.
-You'll need the four-digit audit code on your Louisiana driver’s license or state special ID card to submit your application.
+- Online: Use the state’s GeauxVote registration system to register or update your information.
+You will need the four-digit audit code on your Louisiana driver’s license or state special ID card to submit your application.

-- In person: Go to any registrar of voters office and fill out a voter registration form by Nov.
-9. Bring a driver's license or other form of ID that proves your name, age and residency.
+- In person: Go to any registrar of voters office and fill out a voter registration form.
+Bring a driver's license, Social Security card, birth certificate or other form of ID that proves your name, age and residency.
 Or register in person at the Louisiana Office of Motor Vehicles or other state agencies.

 How can I get an absentee ballot?
 Are there important deadlines?